testingisdocumenting/znai/td-documentation-cli/documentation/layout/tabs.md

 # Markdown Per Tab

-Any valid markdown can be used in place of a content of each tab.
+Any valid Markdown can be used in place of `include-` content.

-Typical use case for *installation instructions*: extract differences per language or environment
+A typical use case for *installation instructions* might be dividing content per language or environment:

     ````tabs
     JavaScript: